-At September 30, 2023, we had unrestricted cash and equivalents of \$1.8 billion, restricted cash balances of \$51.1 million, and \$945.4 million available under our Revolving Credit Facility.
-Our ratio of debt-to-total capitalization, excluding our Financial Services debt, was 16.5% at September 30, 2023, compared with 18.7% at December 31, 2022.
+At September 30, 2023 March 31, 2024, we had unrestricted cash and equivalents of \$1.8 billion \$1.7 billion, restricted cash balances of \$51.1 million \$46.5 million, and \$945.4 million \$1.0 billion available under our Revolving Credit Facility.
+Our ratio of debt-to-total capitalization, excluding our Financial Services debt, was 16.5% 15.4% at September 30, 2023 March 31, 2024, compared with 18.7% 15.9% at December 31, 2022 December 31, 2023.
 We follow a diversified investment approach for our cash and equivalents by maintaining such funds with a portfolio of banks within our group of relationship banks in high quality, highly liquid, short-term deposits and investments, which helps mitigate banking concentration risk.
 In response to recent volatility in the banking system, we have shifted a larger percentage of our cash and equivalents to money market funds to reduce the balances held in bank accounts.

 For the next twelve months, we expect our principal demand for funds will be for the acquisition and development of land inventory, construction of house inventory, and operating expenses, including our general and administrative expenses.
-The elongation of our production cycle has required a greater investment of cash in our homes under production.
+The increase in sales and related increased pace in starts, coupled with the elongation of our production cycle compared to historical levels, has required a greater investment of cash in our homes under production.
 Additionally, we plan to continue our dividend payments and repurchases of common stock.
 In August 2024, we need to repay or refinance Pulte Mortgage's master repurchase agreement with third-party lenders (as amended, the "Repurchase Agreement").
 While we intend to refinance the Repurchase Agreement, there can be no assurances that the Repurchase Agreement can be renewed or replaced on commercially reasonable terms upon its expiration.
 However, we believe we have adequate liquidity to meet Pulte Mortgage's anticipated financing needs.
 Beyond the next twelve months, we will need to repay or refinance our Revolving Credit Facility, which matures in June 2027, and our unsecured senior notes, the next tranche of which becomes due in 2026.
 We may from time to time repurchase our unsecured senior notes through open market purchases, privately negotiated transactions, or otherwise.
-During the three months ended September 30, 2023, we repurchased \$22.0 million and \$43.0 million of our unsecured senior notes scheduled to mature in 2026 and 2027, respectively.
+During the three months ended September 30, 2023 March 31, 2024, we repurchased \$22.0 million and \$43.0 million \$10.2 million of our unsecured senior notes scheduled to mature in 2026 and 2027, respectively.
+2026.